 Less objective damages, such as “pain and suffering,” are more difficult to estimate.
 Therefore, previous awards on similar cases might be referred to for guidance.
 Severe injuries and those involving disfigurement can potentially increase the damage award.

 The type of injury suffered and the manner in which it impacts the plaintiff are chief in calculating a value for damages.
 If, for instance, an injury affects a plaintiff’s ability to enjoy favorite hobbies or earn a living in the field in which they are trained, certain damages would be valued more highly.

 With some exceptions, cases are typically filed in the county in which the injury took place.
 Additionally, the jury will consist of residents of that county.
 Generally speaking, juries in urban areas tend to award damages more liberally than do juries in rural areas.

 Defendants will place lower values on cases when a plaintiff’s attorney has a history of accepting low settlements and avoiding trial.
 Conversely, if the plaintiff’s attorney consistently demonstrates a willingness and preparedness to go to trial, a defendant will place a higher value on the case.

 If you or someone you love has been injured in an accident in a business or store, you may have cause to file a premises liability claim.
 It is important to discuss your case with an experienced attorney before ever accepting an offer from an insurance company.
-Contact the experienced Colorado premises liability attorneys at the Green Law Firm today to schedule a no-obligation consultation and discuss your case.
+Contact the experienced Colorado premises liability attorneys at the Green Law Firm, P.C. today to schedule a no-obligation consultation and discuss your case.
 Call us today at 1-719-694-8515.